Make Money Side Hustles

 It might be time to clean out your dorm room anyway, and you can easily turn your old stuff into extra cash.
 Old textbooks, gently-used clothing, and even broken electronics can be sold online or at local stores.
 This side hustle does double duty by relieving stress from clutter and increasing your cash flow.

-Work on campus or be a resident advisor
+Be a resident advisor

 Attending college means you’ll have limited time to work, so it’s important to practice healthy financial habits to avoid getting in over your head.
 Set a budget and save for emergencies so you’ll never be caught off guard.
 If you spend less, you’ll also be able to work less, which means you’ll have more time to enjoy your college experience.